cascremers/scyther/gui/INSTALL.md

   	scyther-gui.py

-in the directory where you found this file.
+in the main directory of the extracted archive.

-  Mac OS X:
+  *	Mac OS X:

   	Right-click the file 'scyther-gui.py' and select "Open with" and then "Python Launcher".